ronpark71/PySparkCodingAssessmentDataPipeline/README.md

 ## 📌 Project Overview

-This repository contains a data pipeline engineered for an interview assessment.
+This repository contains a sample data pipeline.
 There was a limited amount of time available, so not everything was perfect, but it is meant to be a showcase of building an end to end data pipeline in a limited amount of time.
 The goal was to build a scalable and efficient architecture that ingests raw booking records, generates a curated customer master table and then transforms the bookings and customer data into a business insights analytics-ready dataset.

 ---